 - The FRONT Y section code with the Limit diameter, Reference dimension, and Spindle angle parameters.
 The section code is omitted for nested contours. - A G308 with the Contour name and Milling depth or Boring depth (-1BT) parameters - A G472 with the parameters of the pattern - The G code and the parameters of the figure/hole - A G309

 Single surface in XY plane

 This function defines a surface in the XY plane.
+Reference data of XY plane:

 - ID: Contour

 - C: Spindle angle

 - IR: Limit diameter